electricimp/AzureIoTHub/README.md

 ### getProperties() ###

-This method returns a table with the properties of message.
+This method returns a key-value table with the properties of the message.
+Every key is always a *String* with the name of the property.
+The value is the corresponding value of the property.
+Incoming messages contain properties set by Azure IoT Hub.

 ### getBody() ###

 This method returns the message's body.
-Messages that have been created locally will be of the same type as they were when created, but messages came from Azure IoT Hub are of one of the types specified [here](TODO-link).
+Messages that have been created locally will be of the same type as they were when created, but messages came from Azure IoT Hub are of one of the [types supported by the MQTT API](TODO-link).

 ## AzureIoTHub.DirectMethodResponse ##